Landscape heritage

 Watercourses of Middag-Humsterland

 The Middag-Humsterland national landscape used to consist of an island and a peninsula.
-These were crisscrossed by natural waterways.
-Today, these are still
+These were crisscrossed by natural watercourses.
+Today, these still exist.

 Green heritage

-In our working area, water often shapes nature reserves.
-Examples include stream valleys, where the stream defines and shapes the nature reserve.Rundeveen
+In our region water often shaped nature areas.
+Think of the stream valleys, where the stream defines and shapes the nature areas.Rundeveen

-The stream valley of the Runsloot is barely 100 meters wide in the Hondstong between Vries and Yde.
-As if by a miracle, at the end of the 1960s, during the land consolidation in Vries, about 1.5 kilometers of the old Runsloot was spared, and Het Drentse Landschap was given the opportunity to take care of it.
-The ditch is managed by the Noorderzijlvest Water Board.
+The stream valley of the Runsloot is barely 100 metres wide in the Hondstong between Vries and Yde.
+As if by a miracle, at the end of the 1960s, during the land consolidation in Vries, about 1.5 kilometres of the old Runsloot was spared, and Het Drentse Landschap was given the opportunity to take care of it.
+The ditch is managed by the Noorderzijlvest Water Authority.

 The stream valley around the Grote Matsloot is a stream valley in Drenthe with a straightened stream.
 Along this stream, you will find hedgerows and grassland.
 The Grote Matsloot is managed by the Noorderzijlvest Water Authority.